Dharmendra: Legacy

+Following his death, The New York Times called Dharmendra one of India's "most versatile stars".
+Variety remembered him as "Indian cinema’s most beloved and enduring stars".

+Critical appreciation

 Dharmendra most notable acting performances include Satyakam with Hrishikesh Mukherjee, and Sholay, which is listed by Indiatimes as one of the "top 25 must see Bollywood films of all time".
 In 2005, the judges of the 50th annual Filmfare Awards awarded Sholay the special distinction of Filmfare Best Film of 50 years.

+In 2019, Rediff.com placed him 10th in its "Top 10 Bollywood Actors of All Time" list.